The Organic Search Landscape for 2021

 2020 was a tumultuous year for us all and it was no different for the world of SEO.

 Three Core Updates, a search bug that impacted millions of queries and the inevitable impact of COVID on consumer search behaviour, saw the search industry having to adapt everything from where and how we work, to the way in which we optimise websites.
 You may well have read our article regarding this and how can brands capitalise consumer behaviour in the next normal?

-With yet more key updates on the horizon and the continued onus on the relationship between SEO and user experience, we take a look at how we see 2021 shaping up for SEO and organic search.
+With yet more key updates on the horizon and the continued onus on the relationship between SEO and user experience, Charlie Whitworth takes a look at how we see 2021 shaping up for SEO and organic search.